Stefan Simić: AC Milan

-For the 2016–17 season, he was loaned out to Belgian First Division side Royal Mouscron-Péruwelz.
+For the 2016–17 season, Simić was loaned out to Belgian First Division side Royal Mouscron-Péruwelz.
 On 31 August 2017, he was loaned out again, this time to Serie A club Crotone.

 On 24 January 2019, Simić joined Serie A club Frosinone on loan until 30 June.

+Hajduk Split

 On 28 June 2019, Simić joined Croatian First Football League club Hajduk Split on a free transfer.
 He signed four-year contract.

+Eibar

+On 12 September 2023, Simić signed a one-year contract with Eibar in the Spanish Segunda División.

 International career

 Simić chose to represent Czech Republic while having the possibility to play for Croatia, Serbia and Bosnia and Herzegovina, from which his parents came from, his father's ethnicity and whose passports he holds as well.

-He accumulated 40 caps and 1 goal between 2011 and 2014 for the Czech youth national teams, playing at U16, U17, U19, U20 and U21 levels.
-He did his debut for the Czechs on 11 November 2017 in a 1–0 win against Qatar.
+Simić accumulated 40 caps and 1 goal between 2011 and 2014 for the Czech youth national teams, playing at U16, U17, U19, U20 and U21 levels.
+He debuted for Czech national football team on 11 November 2017 in a 1–0 victory against Qatar.